Skip to main content

 Computer Science (NUS, NTU)H2 Mathematics (some accept Computing too)

-Pharmacy (NUS)H2 Chemistry + H2 Mathematics OR H2 Biology
+Pharmacy (NUS)H2 Chemistry + one of H2 Biology/Physics/Mathematics

 Business (NUS, NTU, SMU)No specific H2 required; H2 Math preferred for Quant Finance